Posted by dhawhee on 03 November 2009 at 09:55 PM | Permalink | Comments (2)

 On the market this year, JM and I each shared information about our situation with some people at some schools and not with others.
 Some know me well enough to know that I'm married, so I didn't see the point in concealing it.
 Others I felt would best know what to do with the information because they know the department's customs, and they didn't let me down.
 At one of JM's schools, though--a place where we would have LOVED to have a second home--somehow knew about me, and on his campus visit one person there asked him a pointed question about me that was at worst painfully awkward and at best just flat-out illegal.

-And for the record, JM and I don't even own wedding rings.
-That decision may drive my Aunt Carol batty, but it really should be none of my colleagues' or prospective colleagues' business.
+decision may drive my Aunt Carol batty, but it really should be none of

 In all, though, Joseph Kay's take on partner hiring is short-sighted, heteronormative, and pretty darned anti-feminist.
 It seems tacitly based on an outdated model of partner hiring, which is to say spousal hiring, wherein the high-powered man seeks a position for his wife.
 In fact, I'd say the newer formations--same sex couples, women and men with spouses--is really what's throwing JK for a loop.